eponce92/navAssist/README.md

 ## 🌟 Features

-- 💬 Chat with various Ollama models right in your browser
+- 💬 Chat with AI models right in your browser
-- 🔄 Seamlessly switch between different AI models
+- 🔄 Seamlessly switch between different AI providers (Ollama and OpenRouter)
 - 📊 Summarize web page content with a single click
+- 📝 AI-powered text editing and grammar correction
+- 🔮 Text prediction as you type (optional feature)
 - 📱 Responsive design with draggable and resizable chat window
+- 🌓 Dark mode support
-- 🔌 Dynamic connection status indicator for Ollama
+- 🔌 Dynamic connection status indicator
-- 📥 Easy model management with one-click downloads for suggested models
+- 📥 Easy model management with one-click downloads for suggested Ollama models

 ## Latest Release

-### Version 1.0.3
+### Version 1.2.0

-- Added dynamic connection status indicator for Ollama
+- Added support for OpenRouter as an alternative AI provider
-- Implemented one-click downloads for suggested models (llama3.2, qwen2.5, qwen2.5:3b)
-- Improved UI with centered title and icon
+- Implemented AI-powered text editing feature
+- Added text prediction functionality (optional, off by default)
+- Improved floating bar for text selection actions
-- Enhanced error handling and user feedback during model downloads
+- Enhanced error handling and user feedback
-- Removed buttons for already downloaded models
-- Updated to use the latest Ollama API endpoints
+- Updated UI with new toggles for prediction bar and dark mode

 ## 🛠️ Installation

 1. Go to the [Releases](https://github.com/eponce92/navAssist/releases) page of this repository.
-2. Download the `navAssist-v1.0.3.zip` file from the latest release.
+2. Download the `navAssist-v1.2.0.zip` file from the latest release.
 3. Unzip the downloaded file.
 4. Open Chrome and go to `chrome://extensions/`.
 5. Enable "Developer mode" in the top right corner.